Hideki Imai

+Hideki Imai (今井 秀樹, Imai Hideki) is a Japanese information theorist and cryptographer.
+His research has included information theory, coding theory, cryptography, and information security.

-In 1977, together with Hirakawa, he proposed a coded multilevel signal modulation scheme using several classes of binary error-correcting codes, whose symbols are combined to set up the transmission signal.
-This scheme is known as the Imai-Hirakawa code.
+In 1977, together with S. Hirakawa, he proposed a coded multilevel signal modulation scheme using several classes of binary error-correcting codes, whose symbols are combined to set up the transmission signal.
+This scheme is known as the Imai–Hirakawa code.

-He received his Ph.D. in electrical engineering from the University of Tokyo in 1971.
-He was on the faculty of Yokohama National University from then until 1992, before he joined the faculty of the University of Tokyo.
-He has been the director of RCIS since 2005.
-He became a professor at Chuo University in April 2006.
+Imai received B.E., M.E., and Ph.D. degrees in electrical engineering from the University of Tokyo in 1966, 1968, and 1971, respectively.
+From 1971 to 1992 he was on the faculty of Yokohama National University, and from 1992 to 2006 he was a professor at the Institute of Industrial Science, University of Tokyo.
+In 2006 he was appointed emeritus professor of the University of Tokyo and professor at Chuo University.
+He also served as director of the Research Center for Information Security at the National Institute of Advanced Industrial Science and Technology.

 He became an IEEE Fellow in 1992 for contributions to the theory of coded modulation and two-dimensional codes, and an IACR Fellow in 2007.